ember-learn/ember-blog/source/2019-03-15-the-ember-times-issue-89.md

 ---
 title: The Ember Times - Issue No. 89
-author: Chris Ng, Jessica Jordan, Anne-Greeth van Herwijnen, Jen Weber, the crowd
+author: Chris Ng, Jessica Jordan, Anne-Greeth van Herwijnen, Jen Weber, Amy Lam
 tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2019 alias : "blog/2019/03/15-the-ember-times-issue-89.html"
 responsive: true
 ---

-Talofa Emberistas! 🐹
+Talofa Emberistas! 🐹 We hope to see you at EmberConf next week!

-Polish up the Guides preview for Octane ⛽️, invoke nested components with angle bracket syntax 📐, an update on module unification 📝, check out the new Yieldable Named Blocks RFC 📇,  ...
+Polish up the Guides preview for Octane ⛽️, invoke nested components with angle bracket syntax 📐, an update on module unification 📝, check out the new Yieldable Named Blocks RFC 📇 and more!

 ---